Ever wondered how social media celebrities or popular bloggers gain millions of views and shares?

 Promote your Content

 Now that you’ve created a killer post that has a chance to become viral, let people know about it.
-Share it on social networks and with your email newsletters subscribers.
+Share it on social using social media cross posting tools and with your email newsletters subscribers.
 You should also take advantage of link building and content syndication platforms to increase your posts’ visibility.
 Consider reaching out to a credible influencer, explain how they can benefit from sharing your content, and ask them whether they would like to promote it on their online channels.
 Finally, don’t forget to optimize your blog posts for relevant keywords so they can rank for them in the SERPs.